The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Linear Point Measurements in DR1 Mocks

-The above correction, when applied to the pre-reconstruction linear point measurements, should in principle completely undo the effects of nonlinearities and result in measurements that agree with linear theory when the correct prior on the isotropic damping scale $\Sigma_\mathrm{iso}$ is chosen.
+The above correction, when applied to the pre-reconstruction linear point measurements, should in principle completely undo the effects of non-linearities and yield measurements consistent with linear theory, given the correct prior on the isotropic damping scale $\Sigma_\mathrm{iso}$.
 It is evident from the difference in the left and right-side panels in Figure \ref{fig:qiso_bao_lp_mocks_corrected} that this is not the case.
-The scatter in pre-reconstruction \qisolp\ measurements on mocks is considerably larger than that post-reconstruction, with mean values that remain more than 0.5\% biased from unity for most tracers.
-In contrast, the post-reconstruction \qisolp\ measurements are more strongly clustered around unity, indicating agreement between measured and fiducial linear point values, while also being more strongly correlated with BAO measurements.
-The improvement in the signal-to-noise ratio of the BAO signal post-reconstruction likely contributes to improved quality of polynomial fits to the correlation function, leading to smaller scatter across the 25 mocks.
-(See \cite{eigencov2024} for discussion of why this is expected.)
-Therefore, reconstruction seems to be a crucial step in ensuring higher precision in linear point measurements, lower scatter due to cosmic variance, and better agreement with isotropic BAO measurements.
-Combined with the need for a sample-dependent correction, the strictly model-independent nature of the linear point pipeline is compromised if we seek sub-percent precision and agreement with BAO results derived from template-based fits.
+The scatter in pre-reconstruction \qisolp\ measurements on mocks is considerably larger than post-reconstruction, with mean values that remain more than 0.5\% offset from unity for most tracers.
+The larger scatter is likely a consequence of poorer polynomial fits pre-reconstruction: the BAO signal-to-noise is substantially lower, degrading the quality of the fit to the correlation function across the 25 mocks.
+This trend is absent post-reconstruction, where the improved signal-to-noise yields tighter fits and correspondingly smaller scatter (see \cite{eigencov2024} for why this is expected).
+This points to a limitation of the linear point pipeline in the strongly-damped regime.
+Reconstruction is therefore a crucial step in achieving higher precision, lower scatter, and better agreement with isotropic BAO measurements.
+However, this reliance on reconstruction, combined with the need for a sample-dependent correction, compromises the strictly model-independent nature of the linear point pipeline once we seek sub-percent precision and agreement with BAO results derived from template-based fits.